jpsdr/HDRTools/HDRTools - ReadMe.txt

 HDR HLG (with mastering Lw at 1500 and HLG mastering display colorspace BT.2020) to HDR PQ convertion :
 ConvertYUVtoLinearRGB(Color=0,HDRMode=1,HLGLw=1500,OOTF=false)
 ConvertLinearRGBtoYUV(Color=0,OOTF=false)

-Note : If input data is 10 or 12 bits, but the source filter provide 16 bits data, adding ConvertBits(10) (or ConvertBits(12)) before ConvertYUVtoLinearRGB will speed-up things.

 ----------------------------------